By Tom Brown | April 06 2018

 'Timely’ and ‘efficient’ are not two words that come to this process naturally, especially during the early stages.
 To make the process to make it more productive, cost-effective, and scalable, here are my content marketing tips for small businesses looking to grow.

-The biggest challenge many businesses face when implementing or scaling their inbound marketing strategy is the content development process.
-By this, I mean the editorial process steps of getting articles and other assets reviewed, edited, uploaded and either scheduled or published in a timely and efficient way.
+The biggest challenge many businesses face when implementing or scaling their content marketing strategy is the content development process.
+By this, I mean the editorial process of getting articles, videos, and other assets reviewed, edited, uploaded, and either scheduled or published in a timely and efficient way.

-When implemented correctly, an editorial process is the lubrication in the content marketing machine, ensuring the stories and videos you need to attract and close those leads are produced efficiently and consistently, even with a small headcount.
+When implemented correctly, an editorial process is the lubrication in the content marketing machine, ensuring the stories and videos you need to attract and close those leads are produced efficiently and consistently, even if your team has a small headcount.

 A clear, easy-to-use content marketing calendar works in the same way.
 Here's how to create one.

-Whether this is driving blog subscriptions, capturing personal details, or something else besides, this should be the point you are working towards.
+Whether this is driving blog subscriptions, capturing personal details, or something else besides, this should be the point you're working towards.

-This will provide strong indicators of the form you should be writing in—articles, case studies, how-to guides, listicles, and so on—or whether or not you should be writing anything at all (do they respond better to video and infographics, for example?).
+This will provide strong indicators of the form you should be writing in — articles, case studies, how-to guides, listicles, and so on — or whether or not you should be writing anything at all (do they respond better to video marketing and infographics, for example?).

 If your goal is lead capture, it will also reveal the kinds of resources you could test as hooks.
 Work these into the content marketing calendar to give a comprehensive overview of the content that needs to be created, by whom, and when.